 \end{lemma}

-\begin{proof} Suppose $M^R_t$ is written as the graph of function $m_t$ over $\Sigma^R$, then we have the bound \eqref{EqP}, where the constant $C$ is a constant depending on the geometry of $\Sigma^R$.
-Here we restrict to a fixed ball of radius $R$, so $C$ is uniformly bounded.
-When $t$ is large, we have that $M_t$ is sufficiently close to $\Sigma$ hence $\|m_t\|_{C^2}$ is very small.
+\begin{proof} Suppose $M^R_t$ is written as the graph of the function $m_t$ over $\Sigma^R$, then we have the bound \eqref{EqP}, where the constant $C$ is a constant depending on the geometry of $\Sigma^R$.
+Here we restrict the problem to a fixed ball of radius $R$, so $C$ is uniformly bounded.
+When $t$ is large, we have that $M_t$ is sufficiently close to $\Sigma$, and hence $\|m_t\|_{C^2}$ is very small.